jacksonh/manos/docs/tutorial/page-4.md

-Mango Futures
+Manos Futures
 =============

-Everything in the tutorial so far is implemented in Mango Rev 1.
+Everything in the tutorial so far is implemented in Manos Rev 1.
 Future revisions will include a number of extra features and the tutorial will be expanded as features are implemented.